• Skip to main content

 • When the oil gets hot, put on the flame to medium heat.

-• Dip sliced banana one at a time in batter and swipe off the excess batter and drop in the hot oil.
+• Dip sliced banana one at a time in batter and gently drop in the hot oil.
+Avoid disturbing for a few minutes.

-• Deep fry till golden on a medium flame.
+• Deep fry till golden & crisp on a medium flame.

 • Mix chopped onions, green chili, coriander leaves, salt and lemon juice. slit the fritters in the center and stuff them with the onion mix and serve immediately.